stefan52a/care-by-circles/README.md

 ## Summary ##
 Alice's coins will be locked with a Special script.
 Alice can only spend to that special script, transactions that are cosigned by the Oracle server and Alice.
 The spending (to let Bob join the Circle) is only cosigned by the Oracle when 1 of the following is satisfied (the contract):

-- The Oracle decides whether Alice's publickey belongs to a CircleInstance a.o. stays under 150 (Dunbar's number) members.
+- (to let 'Bob' join Alice's Circle) The Oracle decides whether Alice's publickey belongs to a CircleInstance that a.o. stays under 150 (Dunbar's number) members.
 Then Alice gets some 'free" tokens and the remainder gets locked by a similarly Special script.

-- The Oracle decides whether a majority (which is greater than half of all Circle members + 1) of publickeys belonging to a CircleInstance exists, that asks to spend the tokens locked with the Special script.
-If it is a majority: the Oracle cosigns the spending of the tokens towards the pubkeys of that majority.  (to expel a member)
+- (to expel a member) The Oracle decides whether a majority (which is greater than half of all Circle members + 1) of publickeys belonging to a CircleInstance exists, that asks to spend the tokens locked with the Special script.
+If it is a majority: the Oracle cosigns the spending of the tokens towards the pubkeys of that majority.

 Members agreeing in the Circle blockchain have consensus about the following: